-- When you made a copayment for drugs that are provided under a drug manufacturer patient assistance program. - Any time you have purchased covered drugs at out-of-network pharmacies or other times you have paid the full price for a covered drug under special circumstances. - o If you are billed for a covered drug, you can ask our plan to pay our share of the cost.
+- When you purchase a covered drug at a network pharmacy at a special price or using a discount card that is not part of our plan's benefit. - o When you made a copayment for drugs that are provided under a drug manufacturer patient assistance program. - o Any time you have purchased covered drugs at out-of-network pharmacies or other times you have paid the full price for a covered drug under special circumstances. - o If you are billed for a covered drug, you can ask our plan to pay our share of the cost.
 For instructions on how to do this, go to Chapter 7, Section 2. - Send us information about the payments others have made for you.
 Payments made by certain other individuals and organizations also count toward your out-of-pocket costs.
 For example, payments made by an AIDS drug assistance program (ADAP), the Indian Health Service, and most charities count toward your out-of-pocket costs.
 Keep a record of these payments and send them to us so we can track your costs. - Check the written report we send you.
 When you receive the Part D EOB look it over to be sure the information is complete and correct.
-If you think something is missing or you have any questions, please call us at Customer Care.
+If you think something is missing or you have any questions, please call us at Customer Service.
 Be sure to keep these reports.